proveskit/Documentation/docs/Assembly Guide V2/Chapter 5.md

-# Chapter 5: Antennas Attachment
+# Chapter 5: Antenna Board

 1. **Cutting and Drilling the Antenna**
    a.
 Using a Milwaukee 6ft keychain measuring tape, completely pull out the tape measure from the keychain.